Evidence packaging: Physical containment and protection

 Packaging should be the proper size, type, and material for the item.
 Many items are suited to a clean paper bag sealed with a security tape.
 Many jurisdictions desire one item per container, but situations do vary.
 Clean zipper storage bags are also used: special security bags or “evidence bags” have built-in security and tamper-indicating features.

 Knives are best suited to packing in corrugated boxes so the blade does not cut the package or people.
 Empty firearms are often attached to a corrugated box by cable ties.

 Salvage drums are available in various sizes to contain potentially hazardous liquids.

 When detection of fire accelerants is needed for evidence from a fire investigation, the package must be a vapor barrier.
 Sometimes a glass jar such as a mason jar is used.
 Heat sealable nylon plastic bags have also been shown to be effective.

 Contamination

 Control is needed to prevent contamination of the evidence: investigators to the evidence, scene to scene, evidence to evidence, etc.

 Dangerous evidence

 Particular care is needed when packaging material classified as dangerous goods (Hazardous materials) and with items possibly qualifying as hazardous waste or biomedical waste.
 This might include: drugs, explosives, loaded firearms, ammunition, etiologic agents, flammables, radioactives, etc.

 Local specialists often transport items to a local laboratory for analysis or to an approved storage facility.
 When items are shipped (particularly by common carrier), strict regulations govern the construction, preparation, and labeling of shipping containers.
+Compliance with the regulations starts with the proper classification of the material to be shipped: chemical composition, flash point of liquid, degree of hazard, etc. This is not always known for suspect materials at the scene of a crime.
+Sandia National Laboratories has prepared a review of packaging types for consideration of shipping hazardous evidence.